-You may be wondering why your dentist in Cordova is choosing to talk about heart health.
+You may be wondering why your dentist is choosing to talk about heart health.
 As a dedicated member of your medical team, we’re not only concerned with keeping your teeth and gums healthy, but rather we’re committed to keeping your whole body healthy.
 And it just so happens that your oral health plays a key role in overall wellness, including heart health.
 So during this American Heart Health Month, we want to provide all of our patients with important information on how keeping your smile in tip-top shape can help you maintain a healthy body.

 How Does Dentistry Play a Role?